 To register or for more information, please call 650-962-4330.
 The class is free of charge, but registration is required.

 Art at the Bedside

 Nili Helman-Caspi brings the joy of the creative process directly to patients in Mountain View and Los Gatos.
 Armed with water colors, crayons, construction paper, fabric and a myriad of other media, the artist engages individual patients in a creative journey that relieves the stress and anxiety of their hospital stay.
 Patients report the art sessions provide relief from boredom and pain.
-In addition to the hand-on projects, they can include discussions of art history or other conversation.
+In addition to the hands-on projects, they can include discussions of art history or other conversation.
 The art sessions usually take place in the patient's room at the bedside, but can also be arranged in waiting rooms for individuals or groups, depending on the patient's needs and requests.
 Nili is fluent in several languages and is happy to facilitate her sessions in English, French, Hebrew, Italian, Polish, and basic German and Spanish.
-The art sessions are free to patients and families and can be arranged by calling Guest Services at 650-962-5836 or dialing internal extension #5836.
+The art sessions are free to patients and families and can be arranged by calling Spiritual Care at 650-988-7568.

 The gentle affection of animals offers another form of healing therapy by decreasing feelings of loneliness, facilitating relaxation and encouraging communication.

 Volunteers affiliated with Therapy Dogs International regularly bring their animals to visit patients at El Camino Hospital in Mountain View.
 The dogs meet rigorous standards for obedience, are comfortable in the hospital setting and are easygoing with people.

 The joy patients express during these visits consistently confirms the love and healing these animals are able to provide.
 This program is entirely volunteer-run and neither requires nor receives any funds from the hospital or the foundation.

 To arrange for a visit by a therapy dog, please call Spiritual Care at 650-988-7568.